jengalas/bwaf-bbw/_emerging-firms/2024-emerging-firms.md

   - template: text-block
     text_block: >-
       The program will be held in person on January 24 & 31, 3:00-6:00pm at BWAF's offices.

       Participating firms will hear from leaders and founding principals of exciting firms including: Marta Sanders of Architecture Outfit, Miriam Peterson of Peterson Rich Office, and Dungjai Pungauthaikan of Once–Future Office.
 Additionally, you will have the opportunity to gain key advice from experts during Legal and Communications/Media FAQ sessions with Anazette Ray of Zetlin & De Chiara LLP and Tami Hausman of Hausman LLC.

+      Total program cost is $500.
+Deadline to apply is January 8th.
     section_break: false
     include_left-hand_column_text_: true
     lefthand_text: